IHeartRadio: History

+On September 27, 2023, the Minnesota Timberwolves and Lynx announced that their radio broadcasts would move to the iHeartRadio app.
+Every game would air on the app, while the majority of Lynx games and select Timberwolves games would be simulcast on co-owned KFXN-FM.

 Acquisitions

 In September 2018, iHeartMedia announced it would acquire Stuff Media, LLC, a U.S. for-profit publisher of podcast content listeners, which included the HowStuffWorks podcasting business division as well as its slate of premium podcast content, for $55 million.
 With Stuff Media and iHeartMedia having had around 5.3 million and 5.6 million monthly listeners beforehand, respectively (according to Podtrac), the acquisition increased iHeart's lead as largest commercial podcast publisher, although it was still trailing behind NPR.

 As of 2022, iHeartRadio is now the leading podcast publisher on Podtrac, with over 400 million downloads each month.
 In November 2018, iHeart also bought Jelli.
-In October 2020, it was announced that the company would acquire Voxnest, the parent company of Spreaker, a podcast hosting company. iHeart has since also bought Triton Digital from Scripps.
+In October 2020, it was announced that the company would acquire Voxnest, the parent company of Spreaker, a podcast-hosting company. iHeart has since also bought Triton Digital from Scripps.